Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-home-component.md

 date: 2020-05-22T17:00:59.770Z
 part: Build frontend
 chapter: Landing Page
+postnumber: 31
+framework: vue
 ---

 In this part we will create the following landing page based on this mockup \[add link to mockup]

 First create a Home.vue component in the Views directory.
 Then go into the router.js and add the following route.

 ```javascript
 {